bham-carpentries/2019-06-03-bham_R-course-material/_episodes/04-data-structures-part1.md

 complicated our analyses become, all data in R is interpreted as one of these basic data types.
 This strictness has some really important consequences.

-A user has added details of another cat.
-This information is in the file `data/feline-data_v2.csv`.
+Let's add details of another cat to `feline-data.csv` file and save this information is in the file `data/feline-data_v2.csv`.

 ~~~
-file.show("data/feline-data_v2.csv")
+file.edit("data/feline-data.csv")
 ~~~
 {: .language-r}